kunle123-ui/kunle/Tutorials.md

 }
 ```

-And on `eosd` we should see the following output:
+And on `nodeos` we should see the following output:

 ```bash
 Hello World: ${account}->transfer